 With a residence permit for a temporary purpose you may live in the Netherlands for a limited period.
 Some residence permits for a temporary purpose cannot be extended.
-You cannot apply for a permanent residence permit.
 You also cannot apply for Dutch nationality.

 The following purposes of stay are temporary: